who-knows-inc/KEA_DAT_DevOps_2025_Spring/00._Course_Material/01._Assignments/05._Docker_The_Simulation/02._After/setup_postman_monitoring.md

 ## What now?

-Now that you have tried to create a monitor for a single test, you can consider writing duplicated tests in `Post-response` for hte collection.
+Now that you have tried to create a monitor for a single test, you can consider writing duplicated tests in `Post-response` for the collection.

 https://learning.postman.com/docs/tests-and-scripts/write-scripts/intro-to-scripts/